 Leslie Guttman is a former award-winning journalist for the San Francisco Chronicle and author of the best-selling nonfiction book Equine ER (Eclipse Press).
 She has freelanced for places like the New York Times and the Washington Post and is currently a Senior Scribe at Book in a Box, an Austin-based startup.
 She mentors in nonfiction.
 For more about Leslie, check out her LinkedIn profile and website.

 Mary Knight is the author of Saving Wonder, a middle grade novel published by Scholastic and winner of the 2017 Green Earth Book Award.
-With an MFA in Creative Writing from Spalding University, Mary has mentored writers in both young adult and adult fiction, and is also willing to work with writers of creative nonfiction or memoir.
+With an MFA in Creative Writing from Spalding University, Mary has mentored writers in both young adult and adult fiction, and is also willing to work with writers of creative nonfiction, memoir, or personal essay.
 For more information about Mary, you are invited to visit her website or contact her directly through the website’s comment section.

 Will Lavender is the New York Times bestselling author of Obedience (Shaye Areheart Books/Crown) and Dominance (Simon & Schuster).
 A former college writing instructor, he currently works as a technical writer for the Kentucky State Legislature.
 He lives in Louisville, Kentucky, with his wife and two children, and is at work on his third thriller.

 Karen Leet has sold hundreds of stories and articles as well as several books including co-authoring Civil War Lexington, Kentucky: Breeding Ground of Power (The History Press) and a historical novel for middle grade Sarah’s Courage: A Kentucky Frontier Kidnapping (THP).
 She mentors writers of children’s and religious/inspirational material.
 See her Facebook pages for her books.